 Young Women in Public Affairs

 The goal of the YWPA award is to encourage women students to enter careers in public affairs, public policy, and community organizations.
 The award recognizes the commitment of women students, aged 16 to 19 years, to serve their communities and encourages them to continue their participation in public and political life.

-This award is granted annually by the Zonta Club of Hamilton 1 to a student attending high school, college or university.
+This award is granted annually by the Zonta Club of Hamilton 1 to a student living or studying in the Hamilton area and attending high school, college or university.

 Value of award: $1000.00

 Jane M. Klausman Women in Business Scholarship

-The Jane M. Klausman Scholarships work to support women who demonstrate outstanding potential in business-related fields, and are enrolled in at least their second year and up to a masters of a business-related degree programme.
+The Jane M. Klausman Scholarship works to support women who demonstrate outstanding potential in business-related fields, are living or studying in the Hamilton area and are enrolled in at least their second year and up to a masters of a business-related degree programme.

 Value of award: $1,000